zhangyiping/TallyGroup-CarParkRateEngine/README.md

  ```

 ## Unit Test
-Unit test is in Behavior Driven Development(BDD) format.
-One example is to cover the requirement that if
+Unit test is in Behavior Driven Development(BDD) format. <u>Given</u> clause is used to set up conditions
+and prepare input data. <u>When</u> clause performs the test subject operation. <u>Then</u> clause is used
+to define assertions.

-multiple rates are applicable e.g. enter at 7:00 am and exit at 4:00 pm on a Saturday.
-In this case, both
+One unit covers the requirement that if multiple rates are applicable e.g. enter at 7:00 am and exit at 4:00 pm
-early bird and weekend rate are available.
-Weekend rate should be returned because it is the cheapest deal.
+on a Saturday.
+In this case, both early bird and weekend rate are available.
+Weekend rate should be

-<u>Given</u> clause is used to set up conditions and prepare input data. <u>When</u> clause performs the test subject
-operation. <u>Then</u> clause is used to define assertions.
+returned because it is the cheapest deal.
 ```
 [Test]
 public void ItShouldReturnTheCheapestDealIfMultipleRatesAreApplicable()